dlf-dds/SkyFortressDataStyles/README.md

 |🔴| `event` | DRONE | Unknown | a-u-A-C-F-q | SUAPMFQ---***** |![SUAPMFQ---*****](./SUAPMFQ---.png)|
 |🔴| `event` | DRONE | Vanilla |   |   | |

-Parody: a smaller drone with radar reflectors that is designed to look like a Shaheed on radar

 ## Track Identification